door2door-io/door2door-sdk-android-deprecated/README.md

 The minimal supported Android version of the SDK is 4.0 (API level 14).

 ## Setup
-##### Add the SDK dependency to your project
+##### Adding the SDK dependency to  a project
-In your project add the following dependency:
+Add the following dependency to the project:

     compile 'io.door2door:mobility-analytics-sdk:[LATEST_VERSION]'

-##### Proguard configuraiton (only if proguard is used)
+##### ProGuard configuration (only if ProGuard is being used)

-In you prohouard configuration add the following line:
+Add the following line in the ProGuard configuration:

     -keep class io.door2door.analytics.** { *; }

 ## Guide
-Once the SDK dependency is added to the project, the next step is to initialize it.
-The initialization is done by creating an instance of the MobilityAnalytics class using its constructor:
+Once the SDK dependency has been added to the project, it must be initialized.
+To initialize the SDK, create an instance of the MobilityAnalytics class using its constructor:

     MobilityAnalytics(Context context, InitializationParameters initializationParameters)

 For the context parameter just provide the application context.
 InitializationParameters is a POJO object containing the configuration values which will be used during the initialization of the SDK.
-You can create an instance of it by using its builder.
-An example could look like this:
+ Instances of it can be created by using its Builder.
+An example is shown below:

     InitializationParameters initializationParameters = new InitializationParameters.InitializationParametersBuilder()
                             .setApplicationName("SimpleExample")